 In a career of classic rock moments, ‘Bohemian Rhapsody’ still stands out as Queen's campest and most outlandish.
 A piano chanson (complete with Brian May’s jaw dropping guitar solo) leaps gleefully into a full blown operatic parody, and the results are legendary.

 ‘Lust For Life’ hums with skid row defiance, wrapped up with a seductive jangle pop bow.
-Little wonder it was later co-opted by Trainspotting - Bowie and Iggy reference heroin stalwart William Burroughs and dead dealers - but altogether, the song is as life-affirming as a gospel track.
+Little wonder it was later co-opted by Trainspotting - Bowie and Iggy reference heroin stalwart William Burroughs and dead dealers - but aside from the rattling hedonism of the track's percussive backbone, the song is as life-affirming as a gospel track.